gitlzzz/ATLAS/docs/source/input.md

 ### DFT Settings - `[dft]`

 - `dft_method`: (str, optional) What energy and force calculation method to use, either DFT with VASP or MACE using a pre-trained MACE model.
-Specified as either "vasp" or "mace", the default being 'mace'.
+Specified as either `vasp` or `mace`, the default being `mace`.
 - `dft_calc_limit`: (int, optional) Maximum number of DFT calculations to perform per AL step.
 Default is None, so no limit will be in place.

 #### MACE as DFT calculator - `[dft.mace]`